buzzqw/TUS/OBSS/OBSSv2-eng.md

 - *Elemental Resistance*: through this power, the Sulian acquires Resistance to the chosen element.

->> Note on Races: No description of a race can ever constrain or subjugate a character.
+>> **Note on Races**: No description of a race can ever constrain or subjugate a character.
 Each player is free to create a character of their preferred race (granted by the Narrator) and describe it, frame it, feel it, and bring it to life as they please.

 Do not limit yourselves to the descriptions proposed here; they are meant to be just starting points.
 Don't feel restricted in your choices because the race description says this or that.
 Create the most beautiful and complete characters possible.
 Each character is alive and is a person, and as such, will always be different from one another, each fantastic in their own way regardless of any race or prejudice.

->> Note on Character Sex: In case you were so obtuse, I reiterate that there is no difference in ability or characteristics based on sex.
+>> **Note on Character Sex**: In case you were so obtuse, I reiterate that there is no difference in ability or characteristics based on sex.
 Every player is invited to create a character of the gender they prefer.

+> Don't forget no one else sees the world the way you do, so no one else can tell the stories that you have to tell.
+(Ursula K. Le Guin)
 ---

 # Special Characteristics

+> It's not enough to have eyes to see (anonymous)

 Every creature is special and unique, yet there are beings even more unique and special for their characteristics.
 These are the peculiarities of some of them.